The Learning Station Complaints Policy and Procedure

 Furthermore, The Learning Station staff will end phone calls if the caller is considered aggressive, abusive or threatening.
 The complainant will first be told that we consider their language offensive or their behaviour unacceptable and will be asked to stop using such language or behaviour.

 If an officer considers behaviour to be unreasonable, they are advised in the first instance to refer it to their manager who may seek advice and guidance before determining future contact with the complainant, be that by telephone, in person, or electronically.

 Where complaints are deemed vexatious, the complainant will be notified in writing that no further correspondence will be entered into on the matter in question.
 The Learning Station will initially keep one form of contact open so that there is not a 'blanket ban' on contact for any individual.

 Where unreasonable or abusive behaviour is determined, the complainant will be notified in writing that no further contact will be undertaken, and this will apply to all The Learning Station contacts.
 A copy of this policy will be included and, if and where appropriate, a no-contact period specified.
 If further contact is necessary, the complainant will be informed that it will be made through our director or a member of staff.
 A decision to restrict contact will be reconsidered if the complainant subsequently demonstrates more reasonable behaviour.

 If you disagree with a decision made by The Learning Station to regard your behaviour as unreasonable, you can challenge it.
 Please refer to our Complaints Policy.

 All incidents of harassment or aggression will be documented and referred to senior staff.
-In appropriate circumstances these matters may be referred to the police and The Learning Station may consider taking appropriate legal action against the complainant, if necessary, without prior warning.
+In appropriate circumstances these matters may be referred to the police and The Learning Station may consider taking appropriate legal action against the complainant.